anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 ## Objective

-Enroll a corporate Windows 11 device by signing in with a Microsoft Entra ID work account during Windows Out-of-Box Experience.
+Enroll a Windows 11 device by signing in with a Microsoft Entra ID work account during Windows Out-of-Box Experience and then completing Microsoft Intune enrollment.

 This lab validates that: